The Lebanon County Democratic Party

 These by-laws may be amended at any regular meeting of the County Committee by one of the following methods:

-The Chairperson shall send a copy to each Committeeperson, all of which shall be done at least fifteen (15) days before the day of the meeting at which it is to be voted upon.
+The Chairperson shall transmit, by mail or electronically, a copy of the proposed amendments to each Committeeperson, all of which shall be done at least fifteen (15) days before the day of the meeting at which it is to be voted upon.

 Phone (717) 273-8761